Tooltip

 Code Walkthrough of the Above Example

 Below is the HTML of the above example.
-Use the dropdown to highlight each of the individual steps that makes the example accessible.
+Use the dropdown to highlight each of the individual steps that make the example accessible.

 Installation Instructions

-You can load this JavaScript library into your application in serveral ways:
+You can load this JavaScript library into your application in several ways:

-If you haven't done so already, choosing which you should use is obviously a major architectural decision.
+If you haven't done so already, choosing which you should use is a major architectural decision.
 Here are a few articles that will help you decide:

-Important Note On The CSS Classes Used In This Module:
+Important Note on the CSS Classes Used in This Module:

-This module requires specific CSS class names to be used in order it to work correctly.
+This module requires specific CSS class names to be used in order for it to work correctly.
+These CSS classes begin with tooltip__.
+Please see the documentation above to see where these CSS classes are inserted.

 Using NPM/Webpack to load ES6 Modules:

-Install the
+1. Install the enable-a11y NPM project.

-Edit your webpack.config.json file to resolve the
+2. Edit your webpack.config.json file to resolve the ~ modifier by adding the following:

-modifier by adding the following:module.exports = { ... resolve: { extensions: ['.js', '.jsx', '.scss', '.css', '*.html'], modules: [ path.resolve('./src/js'), path.resolve('./node_modules') ], alias: { '~enable-a11y': path.resolve(__dirname, 'node_modules/enable-a11y') }, ... }, ... }
+module.exports = { ... resolve: { extensions: ['.js', '.jsx', '.scss', '.css', '*.html'], modules: [ path.resolve('./src/js'), path.resolve('./node_modules') ], alias: { '~enable-a11y': path.resolve(__dirname, 'node_modules/enable-a11y') }, ... }, ... }

-You can use the module like this:
+3. You can use the module like this:

 // import the JS module import tooltip from '~enable-a11y/js/modules/tooltip'; // import the CSS for the module import '~enable-a11y/css/tooltip'; // How to initialize the tooltip library tooltip.init(); // Note that this component will work with DOM elements coded like // the examples above added after page load.
 There is no need to call // an .add() method, like we do with the Enable combobox component.

-Alternatively, if you are using LESS you can include the styles in your project's CSS using:
+4. Alternatively, if you are using LESS you can include the styles in your project's CSS using:

 @import '~enable-a11y/css/tooltip';